smartbitnl/intro-to-kubernetes-workshop/labs/configure-networking.md

 In this lab you will configure the network between node0 and node1 to ensure cross host connectivity.
 You will also ensure containers can communicate across hosts and reach the internet.

+###Note: the kubernetes networking module canbe replaced with control plane of Weave, Flocker or OpenvSwitch

 ## Create network routes between Docker hosts.
 anyone that wants to go to 10.240.0 then go to NODE0